UpbeatGeek

 Read for the modern take

-Brian Michael Bendis and Mark Bagley’s ‘Ultimate Spider-Man’ reimagines Spider-Man’s origins and early years in a contemporary setting.
+Brian Michael Bendis and Mark Bagley’s ‘Ultimate Spider-Man’ comic book run reimagines Spider-Man’s origins and early years in a contemporary setting.
 This series is notable for its updated take on Peter Parker’s story, making it more relatable to a new generation of readers.
 The introduction of Miles Morales, who takes up the mantle of Spider-Man after Peter Parker’s death in this universe, is a groundbreaking moment.
 Morales, as a character of African-American and Puerto Rican descent, brought much-needed diversity to the superhero landscape and quickly became a fan favorite for his unique background and compelling storyline.

 #6 The Amazing Spider-Man: The Death of Jean DeWolff